Skip to main content

 European AI Office

-The European AI Office will be the centre of AI expertise across the EU.
-It will play a key role in implementing the AI Act - especially for general-purpose AI - foster the development and use of trustworthy AI, and international cooperation.
+The European AI Office is the centre of AI expertise across the EU.
+It plays a key role in implementing the AI Act - especially for general-purpose AI - fostering the development and use of trustworthy AI, and international cooperation.

 Language technologies